whage/thesis/thesis.md

 # Introduction, personal motivation {-}
 The first programming languages that got me into programming were dynamic scripting languages.
-Writing software in such languages was a process of trial-and-error with a lot of uncertainty even after I ran my programs.
+Writing software in those was a process of trial-and-error with a lot of uncertainty even after I ran my programs.

 **TODO: rephrase!**
 When I first started using statically typed languages it was more difficult but also much more rewarading.